Upgrading to New Version

 Prior to initiating the upgrade, all labs must be stopped.
 Upgrades will be rejected otherwise.
 Coordinate with all lab users to ensure their work is saved.
 The lab nodes will not be wiped, but they may contain runtime-only configuration which is not written to disk and may be lost.
 For example, for all nodes running IOS XE, enter the command copy running-config startup-config or write to save what can be saved.

 To perform an in-place upgrade, use the following procedure.
-After the CML upgrade completes, we also recommend updating the base OS packages if updates are available to your installation.
+We also recommend updating the base OS packages whenever updates are available to your installation.
 Read all the instructions prior to performing the procedure, and contact support if you have concerns or additional questions.

 Log into the System Administration Cockpit as the system administrator account.
 See Logging into the System Administration Cockpit.